 Located a short walk away from Tokyo's Shinjuku station, Tsunahachi is a cozy tempura restaurant that's been around since 1923.
 Although it's not a dedicated vegetarian restaurant, the staff will happily accommodate—especially since the tempura is cooked fresh right in front of you (these language tips will help).

-Zen specializes in okonomiyaki, a cabbage or noodle-based savory pancake that's made to order—in fact, it translates to "how you like it."
+Zen specializes in okonomiyaki, a cabbage or noodle-based savory pancake (wildly popular in Osaka) that's made to order—in fact, it translates to "how you like it."
 They have an English menu with a vegetarian section explaining each ingredient—and if you mention that you're vegetarian the chef will prepare yours without dashi.

 12. Rainbow Raw Food